afarago/esphome_component_bthome/components/docs/beethowen_receiver.rst

 Communication Protocol by Espressif Systems between two devices.
 *The name came from a playful 2 am brainstorming from "BTHome" + "Over" + "Esp-NoW".*

-This component implements Bluetooth Low Energy BTHome local reception and decoding without the need of a central hub.
+This component implements local receiver and decoding hub that can be used both on ESP8266 and ESP32 devices.

 **ESP-NOW**
   is a wireless communication protocol defined by Espressif, which enables the direct,